-Autocross, or Solo is by definition a non-speed automotive competition event.
+Autocross is by definition a non-speed automotive competition event.
 The terms autocross, slalom, and gymkhana are often used to describe the same activity.
-In Solo competition, one car at a time negotiates a serpentine course, hence the use of the word solo.
+In autocross competition, one car at a time negotiates a serpentine course.
 Finishing position is based upon elapsed time to complete the course, with the lowest score winning.
 Vehicle agility and handling are emphasized rather than brute power or top speed.
 The top speed encountered is normally less than legal highway speeds.

 Do I need to be a member of the Texas Region Sports Car Club? ^